I spent 3 weeks of quarantine trying to learn something new. Here’s what happened

 Ramsey is at least kind of a TV chef.
 Why else is there footage of him judging an episode of MasterChef Junior in the orientation video for Gordon Ramsay Teaches Cooking I?

-The point he’s trying to make is that he’s a chef-chef first and foremost, with his TV persona merely fueling a highly lucrative side hustle.
+The point he’s trying to make is that he’s a chef-chef first, with his TV persona merely fueling a highly lucrative side hustle.
 He further proves that point with charming anecdotes about how he got started in the food-service industry, generously peppered with a Richard Pryor-sized dollop of cursing.

 As I’m getting acquainted with my new instructor, I also soak in the MasterClass platform itself.
 The courses each consist of about 15 to 20 video lessons, which play against a stark black background.
 Most of the videos are divided into little subsections, and you can hover your cursor near the bottom of the screen to conjure the progress bar that reveals which one you’re in and what lies ahead.